Skip to content

 Rate Limiting Philosophy

 Rate limiting is a critical security and performance feature that should be configured thoughtfully.
-The template provides a global rate limiter with configurable limits, while allowing specific endpoints (like health checks) to bypass rate limiting when necessary.
+The Base Template provides a global rate limiter with configurable limits, while allowing specific paths and endpoints (like health checks, Swagger, MCP) to bypass or use separate rate limiting when necessary.
 Rate limits should be tested under load and adjusted based on actual traffic patterns and system capacity.

 Architecture Overview